nolialsea/botcoin/README.md

 - Gamble : invest gold and sometimes get much more gold, but the rest of the time you always lose. (see gambling)
 - Leveling : invest gold to level up and gain bonuses (see leveling)

-### Leveling
-You can invest gold and time to gain experience.
-`train INVESTMENT` to train and `level` or `lvl` to display your level
-Training **COUNT AS A MINING** since it takes time (it updates your lastMining), but does not give you gold.
-You gain `INVESTMENT*random()*delta` levels when doing a training.
-Your level allows you to :
-- Increase your base power when hand mining (does not affect pickaxe)
-- Increase your daily mining bonus (see super mining)

 ### Super mining ( Daily mining )
 Command : `supermine`